 PHYS 1201 - INTRODUCTORY ASTRONOMY (3 credits)

-Includes discussion of the solar system, stars, galaxies and cosmology.
-Methods of making observations.
-An investigation of physical phenomena including lenses, spectroscopy and refraction.
+Includes discussions of the solar system, stars, galaxies and cosmology.
+Method of making observations.
+An investigation of physical phenomena including lenses spectroscopy and refraction.
 Direct observation through the telescope of celestial objects depending on their position and weather conditions.
-Astrophotography and film development is also available.
+Astro photography and film development is also available.
 The lab is intended for the student with little mathematical background.
-(Freshmen and sophomores only).
-(No lab fee).
+Note that there will be regular night time observation labs.
+(No Lab Fee)

 PHYS 1203 - ENVIRONMENTAL PHYSICS (3 credits)